rchougui/notReact/README.md

 ## NotReact

-simplified implementation of React hooks in typescript based on the great talk by Shawn "Swyx" Wang [Link to youtube video](https://www.youtube.com/watch?v=KJP1E-Y-xyo)
+Simplified implementation of React hooks in typescript based on the great talk by Shawn "Swyx" Wang [Link to youtube video](https://www.youtube.com/watch?v=KJP1E-Y-xyo)

 ## Checklist